BogdanovaIV/programming-school/README.md

 __The Sign Up Page__

  - The page allows the user to join the course.
 The user can write personal information and check several courses.
-First name, Second name and Email are required.
-The form has hover a effect.
+First name, Last name and Email are required.
+The form has a hover effect.

  ![The Sing Up Page](documentation/programming-school-signup.png)